 Does bedtime feel like a battle in your household?
 It’s common for kids to fight sleep for several reasons — excitement, upsets, or bad dreams, just to name a few.
 But spending hours at their bedside trying to settle them down is exhausting.
 Kids need their shuteye, and so do parents.
 In fact, trouble sleeping is a widespread problem for everyone.
 One in three adults gets less than seven hours of rest a night on average.
-It’s estimated that 40% of kids and teens experience trouble falling asleep or staying asleep too.
+And it’s estimated that 40% of kids and teens experience trouble falling asleep or staying asleep too.

 You’ve probably heard that melatonin could help, or maybe you’ve already used it.
 But what exactly is it, and is it the right choice for your family?